Project conserves 3,700 acres of forest in northern New Hampshire - The Boston Globe

-SHELBURNE, N.H.
-(AP) — The Society for the Protection of New Hampshire Forests has completed a long-term effort to protect two adjacent forests in the northern part of the state totaling 3,700 acres (1,497 hectares).
+SHELBURNE, N.H. — The Society for the Protection of New Hampshire Forests has completed a long-term effort to protect two adjacent forests in the northern part of the state totaling 3,700 acres.

-The 2,670-acre (1,081-hectare) Shelburne Valley Forest rises from the Androscoggin River to the ridgeline of the Mahoosuc Range, an extension of the White Mountains that straddles the border between New Hampshire and Maine.
-The land includes an 84-mile (135-kilometer) trail, river fishing and boating opportunities, and diverse habitats such as cranberry bogs and red spruce swamps.
+The 2,670-acre Shelburne Valley Forest rises from the Androscoggin River to the ridgeline of the Mahoosuc Range, an extension of the White Mountains that straddles the border between New Hampshire and Maine.
+The land includes an 84-mile trail, river fishing, and boating opportunities, and diverse habitats such as cranberry bogs and red spruce swamps.

 Advertisement

-The 1,030-acre (417-hectare) Bald Cap Peak Forest is home to hiking trails.
-The rocky pine ledges of Bald Cap Peak and Middle Mountain and the 300-foot (91-meter) cascades of Giant Falls are prominent features.
-With 2.6 miles (4 kilometers) of boundary with the Appalachian Trail, it helps connect the Mahoosucs and the White Mountain National Forest.
+The 1,030-acre Bald Cap Peak Forest is home to hiking trails.
+The rocky pine ledges of Bald Cap Peak and Middle Mountain and the 300-foot cascades of Giant Falls are prominent features.
+With 2.6 miles of boundary with the Appalachian Trail, it helps connect the Mahoosucs and the White Mountain National Forest.

 The completed conservation projects were announced Monday.